Demo Driver

 Note: DemoDriverDevice.exe is available here DemoDriverDevice on GitHub

-3. By default, the device will use the credentials root:pass, the scheme ‘http’, the port 22222, and the MAC address DE:AD:CO:DE:56:78.
+3. By default, the device will use the credentials root:pass, the scheme ‘http’, the port 22222, and the MAC address DE:AD:C0:DE:56:78.
 Specify the desired port, MAC address, and credentials, and then select the Start service button.

 4. In the Management Client, use the Add Hardware... wizard with the Manual method to add the Demo Driver device to your recording server.
 The Demo Driver is found in the driver list in the Other group.